Body of Israeli hostage found near Al-Shifa hospital | CNN

 But the kibbutz became the site of a massacre on October 7, as Hamas militants breached the compound and murdered more than 120 of its residents, including children, and kidnapped others.

-The Hostages and Missing Person’s Families Forum, a group established by the families of those abducted by Hamas, said Weiss was a 65-year-old grandmother.
+The Hostages and Missing Person’s Families Forum, a group established by the families of those abducted by Hamas, said Waiss was a 65-year-old grandmother.

 This is a developing story and will be updated.